openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 > **Note:**
 >
-> Commands configured in `link-option` will only be automatically passed to packages corresponding to dynamic libraries and executable outputs during compilation.
+> The commands configured in `link-option` will only be automatically passed to packages corresponding to dynamic libraries and executable products during compilation.

 ### "output-type"

-The type of compilation output, including executable programs and libraries.
+The type of compilation output product, including executable programs and libraries.
 The related inputs are shown in the table below.
 To automatically fill this field as `static` when generating `cjpm.toml`, use the command `cjpm init --type=static --name=modName`.
 If no type is specified, it defaults to `executable`.
 Only the main module can have this field set to `executable`.

 | Input | Description |
 | :----------: | :------------------: |